hdos-dev/issues/.gitlab/issue_templates/issue_template.md

  Provide a general summary of the issue in the Title above

+Please check the following:

+ - This is not a graphical issue
- - [ ] I have checked this issue does not already exist.
+ - This issue is not already known.

 ## HDOS version:
 The HDOS client version you experienced your problem on.